revature-revtech-3/project-3-front-end-beta/README.md

 * Ability to logout as a user
 * Ability to add and view customer reviews as a user
 * Ability to view orders history as a user
+* Ability to switch background color from original theme (light) to dark theme by using Angular material

 To-do list:
 * Ability to update account information as a user